computefoundation/home/README.md

 <img src='https://raw.githubusercontent.com/unixfoundation/home/images/unixfoundation_logo-padded.png' width='27%' align='left' alt='unixfoundation_logo-padded.png'>
 <br><br>

-**The Unix Foundation** is an organization promoting the efficiency of general-purpose computing in GNU/Linux through resources dedicated to providing Unix-founded solutions.
+**The Unix Foundation** is an organization providing Unix-founded resources for multiple respects of general-purpose computing.
-<br><br><br>
+<br><br><br><br>

-General-purpose computing is used by all computer users.
-As a result, one of its most significant matters is efficiency.
-All computing has a foundational layer and in general-purpose computing it is referred to as the [Unix philosophy](http://www.linfo.org/unix_philosophy.html) *(the fundamental principles of computing)*.
-The solutions in this layer make general-purpose computing efficient and are constantly developed by GNU/Linux users.
-The ultimate goal of The Unix Foundation is to make general-purpose computing efficient by providing them.
+The most significant matter of computing is efficiency.
+All types of computing have a foundational layer on which higher level layers depend.
+All types except for general-purpose computing have isolated structures, allowing their efficiency to be achieved much more easily.
+The foundational layer of computing is the [Unix philosophy](http://www.linfo.org/unix_philosophy.html) *(the fundamental principles of computing)* and all types of computing depend on some part of it to maintain integrity.
+Only general-purpose computing, however, has complete dependence on it as it involves multiple paradigms in almost all respects of computing.
+Solutions that respect the Unix philosophy promote efficiency in computing as they respect multiple paradigms of some respect of it simultaneously.
+As a result, they are foundational to computing and common among multiple majorities of GNU/Linux users.
+The ultimate goal of The Unix Foundation is to make all respects of general-purpose computing efficient and effortless by providing them.

 # Members